siderolabs/talos/website/content/v1.5/kubernetes-guides/network/deploying-cilium.md

 > Cilium can be installed either via the `cilium` cli or using `helm`.

-This documentation will outline installing Cilium CNI v1.13.0 on Talos in six different ways.
+This documentation will outline installing Cilium CNI v1.14.0 on Talos in six different ways.
-Adhering to Talos principles we'll deploy Cilium with IPAM mode set to Kubernetes, and using the `cgroupv2` mount that talos already provides.
+Adhering to Talos principles we'll deploy Cilium with IPAM mode set to Kubernetes, and using the `cgroupv2` and `bpffs` mount that talos already provides.
 As Talos does not allow loading kernel modules by Kubernetes workloads, `SYS_MODULE` capability needs to be dropped from the Cilium default set of values, this override can be seen in the helm/cilium cli install commands.
 Each method can either install Cilium using kube proxy (default) or without: [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.13/network/kubernetes/kubeproxy-free/)